 Customer base represents the value of a customer base acquired, through its ability to generate future cash flows from retained business.
 It is recognised as an intangible asset when a business is acquired and when the criteria for recognition are met.
 A customer base is initially recognised at cost, which is the fair value at the acquisition date, and subsequently carried at cost less accumulated amortisation and any accumulated impairment losses.
 The capitalised costs are amortised on a diminishing value basis, net of any residual amounts, over the period when future economic benefits are expected to flow to the Company.
 Useful life represents management's estimate of the period of time over which the asset is expected to generate future cash flows from the pet lives insured and customers acquired.
 Amortisation is recognised using a systematic allocation of the expected retention of insured pet lives acquired at 31 January 2020.
 The retention of insured pet lives acquired is used for the purposes of assessing impairment and remaining useful life.

-The recoverable amount of the CGU is determined based on value-in-use calculations, determined by discounting the future cash flows to be generated from the CGU.
+No impairment losses on customer base were recognised during the year to 30 June 2021 (30 June 2020: Nil).
+The recoverable amount of the cash-generating units ("CGU") is determined based on value-in-use calculations, determined by discounting the future cash flows to be generated from the CGU.
 These calculations use discounted cash flow projections based on past experience, actual operating results and profit forecasts approved by management as part of the operating budget and forecast process.
 The discounted cash flow model has used a 16 year projection with a terminal value, a discount rate of 12.5%, and annual growth rates for insured pets lives and customer base acquired.

-Key assumptions underlying the valuation relate to management's assessment of new business growth, claims cost escalation, premium increases and operating expenses.
+IQ Key assumptions underlying the valuation relate to management's assessment of new business growth, claims cost escalation, premium increases and operating expenses.
 Management utilised local market data as well as Society expertise and experience to validate key assumptions.
 The key assumptions described above may change as economic and market conditions change.
 The Company estimates that reasonably possible changes in these assumptions are not expected to cause the recoverable amount of the CGU to decline below the carrying amount.